brijeshjoshi17/SampleAndroidProject/README.md

 Clicking on a list item starts another activity `RepositoryDetailActivity`, which hosts `RepositoryDetailFragment` that shows the name of the repository as the title, the description of the repository, and the GitHub link.

 The original list of repositories is fetched by making a network call using the `Retrofit` library.
+For the purposes of this example, the list fetched is the list of all of Square's repositories (https://github.com/square).